danielkunin/Deeplearning-Visualizations/article/optimization.md

 In choosing batch size, there’s a balance to be struck depending on the available computational hardware and the task you’re trying to achieve.
 Recall that the input batch is an input to the cost function.
 Large batch size typically leads to sharper cost function surfaces than a small batch size, as Keskar et al. find in their paper, “On large-batch training for deep learning: generalization gap and sharp minima.”

 Here's a figure comparing a flat and a sharp minimum.
 Flat cost surfaces (and thus small batch sizes) are preferred because they lead to good generalization without requiring high precision.
+In the graphic below, the values of the train and test costs for a given parameter value are much closer in the flat minimum case than in the sharp minimum case, which translates to better generalization.

 ![flat_vs_sharp](/assets/images/article/optimization/flat_vs_sharp.jpg "flat_vs_sharp")